-Many large police departments have developed “early interventions systems” to try to identify officers most likely to have adverse interactions with the public (adverse interactions include violations of department rules of conduct, unjustified use of force, civilian or officer injury, and discourteous officer behavior).
-These systems are typically threshold-based, flagging officers when certain complaint or use-of-force thresholds are reached within a given period of time.
-The main problems with these systems are:
+Many large police departments have developed “early intervention systems” to try to identify officers most likely to have adverse interactions with the public (adverse interactions include violations of department rules of conduct, unjustified use of force, civilian or officer injury, and discourteous officer behavior).
+These systems are developed using two approaches:

 - These systems are neither accurate at predicting future risk nor identifying preventable incidents.

 Because they are so simple, threshold systems eliminate important context.
 For example, CMPD’s system used to have the same thresholds for all officers, whether they work the midnight shift in a high-crime area or the business district at noon.
 Outlier systems are better because they compare officers in similar assignments, but they also fail to account for important factors, such as the level of risk the group faces (e.g. the lowest-risk officer in a high-risk unit may be at higher risk than the highest-risk officer in a low-risk unit.)
 Most thresholds and outliers are chosen through expert intuition rather than predictive accuracy.